samderlust/izetool/README.md

 # Sangtoolbox

-This is an opensource project to create an toolbox that help you saving time with boiledplate.
+This is an open source project to create an toolbox that help you saving time with boilerplate.
 Whatever your projects is.
-The tool box helps run commandline to create your project and then create folders and files as follow the structure you provide
+The tool box helps run command line to create your project and then create folders and files as follow the structure you provide

 At the moment, sangtoolbox only support creating flutter project.